Guidance under regulation 13 of the Health Protection (Coronavirus Restrictions) (No.2) (Wales) Regulations 2020.

 The Welsh Government has for some time imposed a particular legal requirement on people responsible for workplaces and for premises open to the public to ensure that everything reasonable is done to maintain a 2 metre distance between people while they work.

 As restrictions have been lifted and more premises are open to the public, physical distancing is as important as ever as more people interact with each other.
 At the same time, however, the Welsh Government acknowledges the impracticality of maintaining 2 metre distancing in many settings and the potential for taking other steps that are effective in reducing risk of exposure to coronavirus.

 The guidance is intended to assist people in understanding what “taking all reasonable measures” means and what measure should be taken to minimise the risk of exposure.

-This is not about whether the businesses and others responsible for premises subject to this requirement work or pursue activities, it is about the way it is done.
+This is generally not about whether the businesses and others responsible for premises subject to this requirement work or pursue activities, it is about the way it is done.
 It is about taking proportionate action where it is practicable to do so.

 Who does the guidance apply to?

 This Guidance applies to everyone who is required by the Coronavirus Regulations to take all reasonable measures to minimise the risk of exposure to coronavirus.
-Most obviously it applies to employers and any situation where work is carried out (including in places where member of the public are present such as shops), but it applies also to a person responsible for premises such as shopping centres, car parks and toilets.
+Most obviously it applies to employers and any situation where work is carried out (including in places where members of the public are present such as shops), but it applies also to a person responsible for premises such as shopping centres, car parks and toilets.